 Aledo Illinois Medical Malpractice Lawyers

-If you believe that your loved one was harmed by medical malpractice while residing as a patient at Genesis Medical Center – Aledo, call Rosenfeld Injury Lawyers now.
+If you believe that your loved one was harmed by medical malpractice while residing as a patient at Genesis Medical Center – Aledo, call Rosenfeld Injury Lawyers LLC now.
 Our Aledo abuse attorneys file and resolve financial compensation claims for victims of medical malpractice in Illinois hospitals and medical centers.

 Allow our legal team to handle every aspect of your medical malpractice claim including the filing all necessary documentation in the appropriate court.
 In Mercer County, the facility is located at:

 100 Southeast 3rd Street